Skip to content

 JubJub

-JubJub is another elliptic curve, specifically designed for fast and secure implementation of zero-knowledge proofs.
+JubJub is an elliptic curve specifically designed to enable fast, secure zero-knowledge proofs.
 This curve is utilized within Dusk for the construction of efficient zk-SNARKs, allowing transactions and contracts to maintain privacy and integrity without the need to reveal underlying data.

 Schnorr Signatures